aprilharris/loan-calculator/README.md

 # loan-calculator
+Basic loan calculator that allows users to calculate the interest accrual on a simple loan.
-This is a basic loan calculator built with HTML, CSS, JavaScript, and Bootstrap 4.
+Built with HTML, CSS, JavaScript, and Bootstrap 4.